How to Adopt in Manitoba: A Clear Path Through a Complex System

 Step 1: Understand Your Three Pathways

-Adoption in Manitoba works through three distinct routes, each with different timelines, costs, and requirements.
+Adoption in Manitoba works through three common domestic routes, each with different timelines, costs, and requirements.
+International adoption is a separate pathway with additional provincial, country-specific, and federal requirements.
 Before you contact anyone or submit any forms, you need to know which pathway fits your family.

 Crown Ward (Public) Adoption: Children who have become permanent wards through the child welfare system are available for adoption through the provincial Manitoba Adoption Resource Registry (MARR).
 These are typically older children, children with special needs, or sibling groups.
 Wait times for this pathway vary enormously — matching with a child whose needs align with your household profile can take months or years.
 The cost is the lowest of the three pathways, with legal finalization fees typically running $3,000 to $6,000.
 This is also the pathway where adoption subsidies may be available.

 Private Domestic Adoption: Birth parents choose an adoptive family, typically through a licensed agency like Adoption Options Manitoba.
 This is the main route for families hoping to adopt a newborn or infant.
-It is also the most expensive pathway — realistic total costs run $20,000 to $30,000 — and wait times for a healthy infant are not short even through private agencies.
+It is also the most expensive domestic pathway — costs start around $15,000 and can exceed $30,000 — and wait times for a healthy infant are not short even through private agencies.
 The infant wait in Manitoba's public system is estimated at 8 to 10 years; private adoption does not always improve on this significantly.

 Relative, Kinship, and Step-Parent Adoption: If you are a family member formalizing a caregiving arrangement, or a step-parent seeking to legally adopt your partner's child, this pathway applies.
 It is the most streamlined and lowest-cost route for eligible families.